 A shaper is someone who comes up with unique and valuable visions and builds them out beautifully, typically over the doubts and opposition of others… Shapers come in all shapes and sizes.
 You probably know a few of them personally.
 They might be your local business, non-profit, or community leaders – people who drive change and build lasting organisations.

 Fascinated by Steve Jobs, and wishing he had shared his own principles before leaving us, Dalio interviewed Walter Isaacson (who wrote a biography of Jobs, and also Albert Einstein and Benjamin Franklin, two other great shapers).
 He also spoke with proven shapers he knew – Bill Gates, Elon Musk, Reed Hastings, Jack Dorsey and others.
-He asked them to take an hour’s worth of personality tests to discover their values, abilities and approaches.
+He asked them to take personality tests to discover their leadership values, abilities and style.
 He says that the answers to these standardised questions gave him objective and statistically measurable evidence about their similarities and differences.
 It turns out they have a lot in common.